Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/transform_control/numeric_input.rst

 If you mistype the value, press :kbd:`Backspace` to cancel the current entry and retype a new value.

-To enter numeric values for multiple axes, use the :kbd:`Tab` key after entering a value for the axis. e.g. To move an Object, one (1) Blender unit on all three axes press:
+To enter numeric values for multiple axes, use :kbd:`Tab` after entering a value for the axis. e.g. To move an Object, one (1) Blender unit on all three axes press:
 :kbd:`G 1` and :kbd:`Tab 1` and :kbd:`Tab 1`.
 This will move the element one unit along the X-axis,